reasonml/reason-react/docs/interop.md

 **We recommend** to type the `make` parameters, since they're passed to `props` into the JS side, which is untyped.

+**Note**: if your app successfully compiles, and you see the error "element type is invalid..." in your console, you might be hitting [this mistake](element-type-is-invalid.md).

 ### ReactJS Using ReasonReact

 Eeeeasy.
 We expose a helper for the other direction, `ReasonReact.wrapReasonForJs`: